 Using patient-centered decision-making, I’ve witnessed physicians demystify the jargon of scientific literature, explaining risks and benefits of options, while also clarifying potential/anticipated side effects or other outcomes to help come to a mutual agreement moving forward.
 No matter what specialty I end up choosing, I hope I have the opportunity to similarly engage with my patients to convey evidence-based recommendations.

-Charmayne is a non-traditional second-year student in the midst of her clinical rotations at University of Michigan Medical School.
+Charmayne hasn’t decided whether to introduce herself as a third- or fourth-year student yet, though she is entering her final year at University of Michigan Medical School.
 When possible, she enjoys sharing a laugh with patients as they learn from one another.